auth0/Auth0.swift/Documentation.docc/WebAuth/UserAgents.md

 - All the `SFSafariViewController` instances used in your app will have access to the persisted session cookie.
 - No consent alert box will be shown, as the session cookie won't be placed in a shared cookie jar.
 - All the features that rely on the persistence of cookies –like "Remember this device"– **will work** as expected.

+> Note: `SFSafariViewController` does not support using Universal Links as callback URLs.

 #### You want this if...